lrq619/LMCache/examples/disagg_prefill/1p1d_experimental/README.md

 #### Configuration
 - `configs/lmcache-prefiller-config.yaml` - Configuration for prefiller server
-- `configs/lmcache-decoder-1-config.yaml` - Configuration for decoder server 1
-- `configs/lmcache-decoder-2-config.yaml` - Configuration for decoder server 2
+- `configs/lmcache-decoder-config.yaml` - Configuration for decoder server

 #### Log Files
 The main script generates several log files:
-- `prefiller1.log` and `prefiller2.log` - Logs from the prefill servers
+- `prefiller.log` - Logs from the prefill server
-- `decoder1.log` and `decoder2.log` - Logs from the decode server
+- `decoder.log` and - Logs from the decode server
 - `proxy.log` - Logs from the proxy server